glangmead/longhead/content/posts/2026-06-28-rules-composition.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 In the [previous post](../2025-09-22-game-state-swift) I described the process of reading a rulebook for the first time: you read up to page 10, where it says "oh and if a blue piece captures a red piece then advance the morale track."
 Before reaching that page you already had a game in your head, and now you need to add one more rule and you obtain a new, slightly larger game.
 I wanted a software engine where that is reflected in the architecture.
-In this post I'll explain `RulePage` and the operations that combine them into a game.
+In this post I'll explain `RulePage`s and the operations that combine them into a game.
 The main outermost operation, the one you apply in your brain after you've finished reading all the rules, is called `oapply` after the operad-algebra constructor of the same name in [AlgebraicDynamics.jl](https://github.com/AlgebraicJulia/AlgebraicDynamics.jl).
+But we'll see another operation too!

 ## `GameRule` and `RulePage`